 We usually park up near the visitor centre and there’s ample car parking as well as a small cafe and toilet facilities, plus a bike hire and the go ape course too.
 There’s several maps here on clear signs which showcase all of the different routes you can take.
 The gruffalo trail is a fairly short wander around the forest, no more than a mile and it starts and ends right near the car park.
 There’s plenty of grassy space along the route to pause for a picnic and there’s two play parks in this area too.

 The familiar characters from the book are to be found along the route.
 It took us around an hour to walk around slowly through this area looking for them all, even without the official map, which can be purchased from the visitor centre when it’s open, along with a certificate and a worksheet with learning prompts.
+I’m not sure which child rearing definition my style of parenting falls in to but I like to think we can combine both adventure and education on our days out, make it all fun and ensure that Arlo is so exhausted he gets a good nights sleep.

 We opted to take the Fair Oak trail which is signposted with green arrows.
 The valley and the pools are a haven for local wildlife and we took our time following the trail this afternoon, pausing to inspect animal burrows and to feed the ducks.
 This route also takes you along to the famed stepping stones, where you can cross the stream safely or opt for a little splash around.